townmath/cisp400-reader/docs/_sources/glossary.rst.txt

    algorithm
       A general step by step process for solving a :term:`problem`.

+   algorithm analysis
+      :to-term: growth rate :label: key concept
+      :to-term: upper bound :label: key concept
+      :to-term: lower bound :label: key concept
+      :to-term: asymptotic analysis :label: synonym
+      :to-term: asymptotic algorithm analysis :label: formal synonym

+      A less formal version of the term :term:`asymptotic algorithm analysis`, generally used as a synonym for :term:`asymptotic analysis`.

+   alphabet trie
+      A :term:`trie` data structure for storing variable-length strings.
+      Level :math:`i` of the tree corresponds to the letter in position :math:`i` of the string.
+      The root will have potential branches on each intial letter of string.
+      Thus, all strings starting with "a" will be stored in the "a" branch of the tree.
+      At the second level, such strings will be separated by branching on the second letter.

    ancestor
       In a tree, for a given node :math:`A`, any node on a path from :math:`A` up to the root is an ancestor of :math:`A`.

+   antisymmetric
+      In set notation, relation :math:`R` is antisymmetric if whenever :math:`aRb` and :math:`bRa`, then :math:`a = b`, for all :math:`a, b \in \mathbf{S}`.

    anti-pattern
       A common response to a recurring problem that is generally ineffective.